Species Minimum Size Possession Limit Possession Season Lake Whitefish

 - Lakes regulated by Type (A-F) are labeled in RED TEXT and the lake appears shaded in dark blue or appears as a blue dot on map

 These maps are to be used as a general reference only.
-For exact boundaries of regulations on stream Types 1-4, Gear Restricted Streams and lakes managed for trout, refer to the county listings found on pages 40-58 of the 2018 Michigan Fishing Guide.
+For exact boundaries of regulations on stream Types 1-4, Gear Restricted Streams and lakes managed for trout, refer to the county listings found on pages 40-58 of the Fishing Guide.
 NOTE: Type 1 streams are not listed in the text, but they do appear in green on the maps.
 For a complete listing of all designated trout streams and designated trout lakes, refer to FO-200 and FO-210.

-General trout and salmon regulations for streams not classified by Type or Gear Restricted (listed on pages 40-43 of the 2018 Michigan Guide): Except for streams in the Michigan-Wisconsin Boundary Waters, any other inland stream not classified by Type is open for the entire year with an 8-inch minimum size limit and a 5 fish daily possession limit, no more than 3 of which may be 15 inches or greater, except up to 5 salmon (Chinook or coho) 15 inches or greater may be retained in the daily possession limit on these waters.
+General trout and salmon regulations for streams not classified by Type or Gear Restricted (listed on pages 40-43 of the Michigan Fishing Guide): Except for streams in the Michigan-Wisconsin Boundary Waters, any other inland stream not classified by Type is open for the entire year with an 8-inch minimum size limit and a 5 fish daily possession limit, no more than 3 of which may be 15 inches or greater, except up to 5 salmon (Chinook or coho) 15 inches or greater may be retained in the daily possession limit on these waters.
 Artificial lures and all types of natural bait may be used.
-Please see pages 24-25 of the 2018 Michigan Guide for Michigan-Wisconsin Boundary Waters regulations.
+Please see pages 24-25 of the Fishing Guide for Michigan-Wisconsin Boundary Waters regulations.

 General regulations for lakes not classified by Type:

 Except for lakes in the Michigan-Wisconsin Boundary Waters and Sylvania Wilderness Area, any other inland lake not classified by Type is open for the entire year to the taking of trout with an 8-inch minimum size limit and 5 fish daily possession limit, no more than 3 of which may be 15 inches or greater.
 Artificial lures and all types of natural bait may be used.
-See pages 24-25 of the 2018 Michigan Fishing Guide for Michigan-Wisconsin Boundary Waters and page 26 for Sylvania Wilderness Area regulations.
+See pages 24-25 of the Fishing Guide for Michigan-Wisconsin Boundary Waters and page 26 for Sylvania Wilderness Area regulations.